Broken Function Level Authorization

 The consequences of BFLA can be severe and far-reaching:

-- Data Breach and Loss of Confidentiality: Unauthorized access can lead to the exposure of sensitive information, including personal data of users, financial records, and proprietary business information.
+Data Breach and Loss of Confidentiality: Unauthorized access can lead to the exposure of sensitive information, including users’ data, financial records, and proprietary business information.
 This can result in legal repercussions and loss of customer trust.

 BFLA vs. BOLA: A Key Distinction